Help to Claim

 How can you access the service?

 You might be sign-posted or referred to the service by the Jobcentre or other support agencies, or you can self-refer.
-Whatever route in, you can access the service in a way that suits you so you can get support you need.
+Whatever route in, you can get support you need.

 What support can we provide?